 What is kidney cancer?

 Cancer develops when cells grow out of control.
-There are several types of kidney cancer, but about eight out of 10 people with kidney cancer have renal cell carcinoma, the most common type.
+There are several types of kidney cancer; renal cell carcinoma (RCC) accounts for about 90% of these cases, and clear cell carcinoma is the most common type of RCC.
 Cancer may also arise elsewhere in the body and spread to the kidneys, a process known as metastasis.

 Who gets kidney cancer?

-Men are two to three times more likely to get kidney cancer than women.
-African Americans have a slightly higher risk of renal cell carcinoma than other groups.
+Men are about twice as likely as women to get kidney cancer.
+African Americans and Native Americans have higher rates of renal cell carcinoma than other groups.

 What are the risk factors for kidney cancer?